NFL survivor picks, knockout pool predictions, Week 9 teams to avoid from proven model

 SportsLine's advanced computer model just locked in its top Week 9 NFL survivor picks

 Week 9 of the NFL schedule will give the shrinking number of remaining survivor pool players some solid options.
 Unless the Cincinnati Bengals were your pick, there wasn't a whole lot of carnage in Week 8 as most favorites pulled through.
 That included the Philadelphia Eagles with a 38-20 win over the New York Giants and the Indianapolis Colts with a 38-14 throttling of the Tennessee Titans.
-Four teams will be on their bye in Week 9, including Cleveland, the New York Jets, Philadelphia and Tampa Bay.
-A popular choice this week is the Rams (5-2), who are taking on Saints (1-7), with New Orleans giving rookie QB Tyler Shough his first career start.
+A popular choice this week is the Rams (5-2), who are taking on Saints (1-7), with New Orleans giving rookie QB Tyler Shough his first career start, with it coming versus the league's No. 3 scoring defense.

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.